 2. Kid-safe search engine

-Kiddle is Google's own version of the kid-safe search engine.
+Kiddle is a kid-safe search engine that's powered by Google Safe Search, although it's not affiliated with Google.
 Kiddle promises a safe web environment for children.
 It even includes image and video search, all vetted by Google's team of editors.

 Kiddle even includes a 700,000 article encyclopedia that has searchable topics ranging from the sciences to the arts.

 Worried about your kid's privacy?
 Well, Kiddle claims that it doesn't collect personally identifiable information, either, and its logs are deleted every 24 hours.